UCL-EO/geog0111/notebooks/Using-the-course-notes.md

 # Safely Updating notes

 There is a way we can avoid this issue, by storing the changes you make before pulling any modifications to the notes.
+But this is sligjhtly more complicated.
+You should decide whoich method you will use.

 This is called a [stash](https://www.freecodecamp.org/news/git-stash-explained/).